Testing for financial crashes using the Log Periodic Power Law mode: Fitting the LPPL Parameters

 \section{Fitting the LPPL Parameters}

 The seven parameters of the LPPL in Eq. \ref{lppl} have to be estimated from the window of data points in the bubble.
-The chosen values of these parameters should be the ones that minimize the root mean squared error (RMSE) between the data and the LPPL prediction for each day of the bubble.
+The chosen values of these parameters should be the ones that minimize the root mean squared error (RMSE) between the data and the LPPL model's prediction for each day of the bubble.
 The squared error between the prediction from the fitted curve from Eq. \ref{lppl} and the data is:

 Partially differentiating Eq. \ref{rmse} with respect to the parameters $A, B$ and $C$ gives us three linear equations from which the values of $A, B$ and $C$ that minimize the RMSE are derived, given the other four parameters: $\beta, \omega, t_c$ and $\phi$.
 To find suitable values for these four parameters a search method is required.
-The method used in \cite{JS:2001} and \cite{SJ:2001}, hereafter collectively called the {\em JS studies}, was: \LI \item First to make a grid of points for the parameters $\omega$ and $t_c$, from each of which a Taboo search was conducted to find the best value of $\beta$ and $\phi$, i.e. the ones for which, with $A, B$ and $C$ chosen to minimize the RMSE, gave the lowest RMSE. \item To select from these points those for which $0<\beta<1$. \item From these points to conduct a Nelder-Mead Simplex search \cite{NM:1965}, with all the four search parameters free (and $A, B$ and $C$ chosen to minimize the RMSE). \li We presume that the reason that any fit with $\beta\ge 1$ was rejected is because then the increase in the index is exponentially {\em declining} whereas the underlying mechanism requires it to be increasing.
-An alternative technique would have been to place no restriction on the value of $\beta$, and if a value of $\beta \ge 1$ is found, to reject the model, as we have done for the requirement that the fitted LPPL never decreases (see Section \ref{ss:underlying mechanism}).
+This search method used in \cite{JS:2001} and \cite{SJ:2001}, hereafter collectively called the {\em JS studies}, was: \LI \item First to make a grid of points for the parameters $\omega$ and $t_c$, from each of which a Taboo search was conducted to find the best value of $\beta$ and $\phi$, i.e. the ones for which, with $A, B$ and $C$ chosen to minimize the RMSE, gave the lowest RMSE. \item To select from these points those for which $0<\beta<1$. \item From these points, i.e. those points that were found to minimize the RMSE for which $0<\beta<1$, conduct a \cite{NM:1965} Simplex search, with all the four search parameters free (and $A, B$ and $C$ chosen to minimize the RMSE). \li We presume that the reason that any fit with $\beta\ge 1$ was rejected is because the increase in the index is exponentially {\em declining} whereas the underlying mechanism requires it to be increasing.
+An alternative technique would have been to place no restriction on the value of $\beta$, and if a value of $\beta \ge 1$ is found, to reject the model, as we have done for the requirement that the fitted LPPL never decreases (see Section \ref{ss:underlying mechanism test}).